 German Military in the Soviet Union 1918-1933

-For 11 years (1922 to 1933), the whole world was almost entirely shielded from Germany’s clandestine military build-up and military development efforts in the Soviet Union.
+For 11 years (1922 to 1933), the whole world was almost entirely shielded from Germany’s clandestine military build-up and military development efforts in The Soviet Union.
 A political flap did occur in 1926 when the Social-Democrats of Germany publicly announced some aspects of the German-Soviet military co-operation efforts (the Manchester Guardian in England also helped by publishing a number of articles on the subject), but it went on largely undetected.
-After the victory of the Nationalist Socialists in 1933, one-by-one, the veils or remilitarization were lifted until 1935when the formation of the Wehrmacht was offically announced and the various measures designed to cover up their reformation were dropped.
+After the victory of the Nationalist Socialists in 1933, one-by-one, the veils or remilitarization were lifted until 1935when the formation of the Wehrmacht was officially announced and the various measures designed to cover up their reformation were dropped.

 To more optimally understand how it is that the Germans and Soviets were drawn to each other in the post World War One era, one must first look at both nations as they stood in 1918-1919.

 Germany was humiliated by the Treaty of Versailles.
 Germany was forced to reduce her military capabilities to a token force of limited troops, to have no capital ships, no submarines, to give up all colonial possessions, was proscribed from manufacturing a wide range of military goods, was forced to pay war reparations realistically outside of its means to do so, was forced to give up German territory, and more.
 Internationally, Germany had few friends or allies to draw on for support.